oddy-boop/Edusync-git/src/supabase/policies.md

 DROP POLICY IF EXISTS "Students can view their own published results" ON public.academic_results;
 DROP POLICY IF EXISTS "Admins have full access" ON public.timetable_entries;
 DROP POLICY IF EXISTS "Teachers can manage their own timetable" ON public.timetable_entries;
-DROP POLICY IF EXISTS "Users can view relevant timetable entries" ON public.timetable_entries;
+DROP POLICY IF EXISTS "Students can view their timetable" ON public.timetable_entries;
 DROP POLICY IF EXISTS "Users can view their own role" ON public.user_roles;
 DROP POLICY IF EXISTS "Admins can view all roles" ON public.user_roles;